robuspospolitus/girly-time-tracker/README.md

 ## Time tracking

 The app counts a set of hours from a given category.
 You can easily add or remove hours as needed.
-Currently, there are two formats available for adding hours.
-The first one is entering hours and minutes spent on the activity.
+Currently, there are three formats available for adding hours.

+The first one is entering specific hours and minutes spent on the activity.

 The second option is to input a time period (for example from 15:30 to 19:20).

+The third option is to use a stopwatch.
+Just leave the app open while you do your stuff.

 New options will be available soon.

 ## Data storing